 Even more though, we become not just His passenger but His bride!
 John describes himself like the best man, ‘“friend of the bridegroom”’(John 3:29), but Jesus as the bridegroom, and we, as scripture shows more clearly elsewhere, are the bride.
 So this is a very close relationship, described as a profound ‘mystery’(Ephesians 5:32) in which rightly we become ‘subject to Christ’(Ephesians 5:24), who nevertheless ‘nourishes and cherishes’(Ephesians 5:29) us.
 This is a delightful ‘“decrease”’ indeed!

-Naturally then we become part of His mission too, and so part of His increase in that way as well, again as Paul taught, we are ‘ambassadors on behalf of Christ’(2 Corinthians 5:20), just as Jesus commanded: ‘“Go, and make disciples [of Him, not us]… I am with you, even to the end of the age”’(Matthew 28:19-20).
-Then we’ll take our place in His fully realised blessed increase, in the ‘holy city, New Jerusalem… like a bride… “God’s dwelling… with people”’(Revelation 21:2-3).
+Naturally then we become part of His mission too, and so part of His increase in that way as well, again as Paul taught, we are ‘ambassadors on behalf of Christ’(2 Corinthians 5:20), just as Jesus commanded: ‘“Go and make disciples [of Him, not us]… I am with you always, even to the end of the age”’(Matthew 28:19-20).
+Then we’ll take our place in His fully realised increase, in the ‘holy city, New Jerusalem… like a bride… “God’s dwelling… with people”’(Revelation 21:2-3).

 Please feel free to share this via social media etc.